JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 - PowerShell to create necessary Entra ID app registrations
 - Infrastructure as code in Bicep

-We'll create 3 app registrations, so that we can test the EasyAuth with Logic App:
+We'll create 3 app registrations, so that we can test authentication with Logic App:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/easyauth.svg" %}

-First, we'll create the app registration used by the Logic App EasyAuth:
+First, we'll create the app registration used by the Logic App authentication:

 ```powershell
 # Workflow application: